qv1et/solarpunk-knowledge-repository/README.md

-# Solarpunk Knowledge Repository
+# Solarpunk Knowledge Garden
-The Solarpunk Knowledge Repository is a Digital Garden, growing a network of knowledge and ideas that will be useful in building a more hopeful, ecological and just society, starting today.
+The Solarpunk Knowledge Garden is a growing network of knowledge and ideas that will be useful in building a more hopeful, ecological and just society, starting today.

 ## Setup
 ### Run Locally